swoole/swoole-docs/modules/swoole-server/configuration/open_http_protocol.md

 ### open_http_protocol

-Enable the process of http protocal.
+Enable the process of http protocol.

 Once this configuration has enabled, the callback function `onReceive` will receive a whole http package.